Reduce costs, environmental impact and more

 Reduce costs and carbon footprint

-Besides reducing the amount of waste in landfill, returnable transit packaging can conserve energy in other ways too.
+Besides reducing waste in landfills, returnable transit packaging can conserve energy in other ways.

-For example, cleaning totes for reuse uses vastly less energy and resources than those required to recycle corrugated packaging.
+For example, cleaning totes for reuse requires far less energy and fewer resources than recycling corrugated packaging.

-Besides this, if your returnable loop is setup to operate efficiently then it also reduces the number of miles driven by your fleet with empty loads (as return journeys will be used for returning your containers).
+Besides this, if your returnable loop is set up to operate efficiently, it also reduces the number of miles your fleet drives with empty loads, as return journeys will be used to return your containers.

 Improving the opinions about your business